 Global Centers Roadmap

 UC Davis faculty from across disciplines and academic units have identified regional strategies to:

-- leverage and strengthen established UC Davis and other University of California presences in Latin America/Caribbean and Sub-Saharan Africa;
+- leverage and strengthen established UC Davis and other University of California presences in Latin America and the Caribbean and Sub-Saharan Africa;

-- develop new UC Davis regional hubs in strategic locations in Asia/Pacific and Europe; and
+- develop new UC Davis regional hubs in strategic locations in Asia and the Pacific and in Europe; and

 Leveraging faculty involvement and leadership along with aligning Global Centers with UC Davis strengths and partnerships are both critical to this strategy.

-In December of 2015, Provost and Executive Vice Chancellor Ralph J. Hexter and Vice Provost and Associate Chancellor Regulska appointed a Working Group on Global Centers, which selected the following strategic locations where centers could be established and appointed five Faculty Advisory Committees: Asia/Pacific, Europe, Latin America/Caribbean, Middle East/North Africa, and Sub-Saharan Africa.
+In December of 2015, Provost and Executive Vice Chancellor Ralph J. Hexter and Vice Provost and Associate Chancellor of Global Affairs Joanna Regulska appointed a Working Group on Global Centers, which selected the following strategic locations where centers could be established and appointed five Faculty Advisory Committees: Asia and the Pacific, Europe, Latin America and the Caribbean, Middle East and North Africa, and Sub-Saharan Africa.

 Each Faculty Advisory Committees produced a report to: